Thomaswang0822/AR_project3/Assets/Scripts/docs.md

 (you still need both; this is mentioned here [^3]).

-In AR Foundation version 5 and up, the XR Camera setup has become the preferred method, with the AR Session Origin method being deprecated. *However*, the Snapdragon Spaces SDK installs version 4 by default,
+In AR Foundation version 5 and up, the XR Camera setup has become the preferred method, with the AR Session Origin method being deprecated [^4]. *However*, the Snapdragon Spaces SDK installs version 4 by default, which requires you to use the AR Session Origin to use AR.

+Thus, there are two options here.

+- Use the default version of AR Foundation installed by the Snapdragon SPACES SDK (4.2.7), and use the AR Session and the AR Session Origin.
+- Manually upgrade the version of AR Foundation used, as described here [^5], and use the AR Session with the XR Camera.

+For more info, check the manuals for AR Foundation 4.2 (the current version) [^6] and 5.0 (the new version) [^7].
+These also have info on how to use different AR features (e.g. plane tracking, which we need for doing bowling ball spawning).

 # Useful Docs